GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 **Time to complete**: About 10 minutes

-**Prerequisites**: You need a Viewer Role, or an equivalent role for the Project / Folder / Org you will be scanning [(see required permissions)](https://cloud.google.com/recommender/docs/unattended-project-recommender#required_iam_permissions).
+**Prerequisites**: You need a Viewer Role, or an equivalent role for the Project / Folder / Organization you will be scanning [(see required permissions)](https://cloud.google.com/recommender/docs/unattended-project-recommender#required_iam_permissions).

 ## Outline